pfsense/docs/source/general/can-i-sell-pfsense.rst

 Can I sell pfSense
 ==================

 Many consulting companies offer pfSense solutions to their customers.
-A business or individual can load pfSense for themselves, friends, relatives, employers, and, yes, even customers, so long as the Trademark Guidelines and `Apache 2.0 license`_ requirements as detailed on the website are obeyed by all parties involved.
+A business or individual can load pfSense for themselves, friends, relatives, employers, and, yes, even customers, so long as the Trademark Guidelines and |license|
+requirements as detailed on the website are obeyed by all parties involved.

 What can not be offered is a commercial redistribution of pfSense® software, for example the guidelines do not permit someone to offer